TessFenn30/enterprise-homelab-ad-infrastructure-TessFennane/README.md

 The objective is to reproduce real-world scenarios encountered in IT support and system administration, with a focus on access control, user management, and troubleshooting.

+This project was built as part of a personal initiative to develop hands-on experience beyond academic work.

 ---

 ## Environment Overview